 Stations do not have to allow candidates for political office to buy spots during the news.
-If a station does not permit candidates to buy during the news, but it offers a news adjacency class of time, federal candidates must be permitted access to news adjacencies.
-The lowest unit charge for a candidate who buys during the news adjacency is what the lowest unit charge would be for the news.
+If a station does not permit candidates to buy during the news, but the station does offer a news adjacency class of time, federal candidates must be permitted access to news adjacencies.
+In that event, the lowest unit charge for a candidate who buys during the news adjacency cannot be higher than what the lowest unit charge would be for a spot during the news.